JonRowe/blog/_posts/2012-05-28-unit-testing-controllers.markdown

 </script>

-As you can see it's not very exciting, notice though that we are doing the setup in the before blog (in this case mocking out a service call with a set of params), and that in the subject we are just taking an initialized controller and calling the eventual method.
+As you can see it's not very exciting, notice though that we are doing the setup in the before block (in this case mocking out a service call with a set of params), and that in the subject we are just taking an initialized controller and calling the eventual method.
 There is nothing stopping you from turning this into an integration test (by not mocking